-Today learn of the maddest of scientists, most twisted and fallen of the noble Astartes Emperor’s Children Apothacarion.
-Fabius Bile – the Primogenitor.
+Warhammer 40K’s Fabius Bile – the Primogenitor.
+The maddest of scientists, the most twisted and fallen of the noble Astartes Emperor’s Children Apothacarion.

 “When a doctor goes wrong, he is the first of criminals.
 He has nerve.
 He has knowledge.” ~Terran axiom, M2